samuelSoler99/BiomeMakersChallenge/Readme.md

 The run command will take several minutes (around 5 minutes) to complete the first time it is executed because it has to create the full docker container.

-After execution is done you have torun `bash.sh` and execute:
+After docker is build you have to run bash.sh and execute:
 * `npm ci`
 * `npm run hot &`